rcskids/ScriptLinkStandard/README.md

 4.5 | Yes

 Check out the Microsoft Docs for more information on [.NET Standard compatibility](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).

+ScriptLink APIs based on ScriptLinkStandard can be run on Windows Server 2008 or later.
+More information can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/framework/get-started/system-requirements).

 ### ScriptLinkStandard.Objects
 The ScriptLinkStandard.Objects namespace contains the object definitions and will be the most commonly used namespace in your projects.